Maria Bartiromo

 Maria Sara Bartiromo (born September 11, 1967) is an American conservative journalist and author who has also worked as a financial reporter and news anchor.
-She is the host of Mornings with Maria and Maria Bartiromo's Wall Street on the Fox Business channel, and Sunday Morning Futures With Maria Bartiromo on the Fox News channel.
+She was the host of Mornings with Maria and Maria Bartiromo's Wall Street on the Fox Business channel, and Sunday Morning Futures With Maria Bartiromo on the Fox News channel until her firing in 2026.

 Bartiromo worked at CNN as a producer for five years before joining CNBC in 1993, where she worked on-air for 20 years.
 With CNBC, she was the host of Closing Bell and On the Money with Maria Bartiromo.
 She was the first television journalist to deliver live television reports from the floor of the New York Stock Exchange.
 She has won several awards for her work on these programs, including two Emmy Awards.
 Nicknamed the "Money Honey", she garnered considerable attention within the financial industry in addition to the media.
 Her work for CNBC was largely non-political in its subject matter and approach.

-In 2013, she left CNBC to host shows for Fox.
+In 2013, she left CNBC to host shows for Fox, starting in January 2014.
 During the first presidency of Donald Trump, she became an advocate for the Trump administration, giving him frequent unchallenging interviews.
-She is one of three Fox Corporation program hosts named in a $2.7 billion defamation lawsuit by Smartmatic relating to unproven conspiracy theories used in attempts to overturn the 2020 United States presidential election.
+She is one of three Fox program hosts named in a $2.7 billion defamation lawsuit by Smartmatic relating to unproven conspiracy theories used in attempts to overturn the 2020 United States presidential election.
 As of April 2023, the lawsuit was in the discovery phase.
 Bartiromo was among the hosts named in the Dominion Voting Systems v.
 Fox News Network defamation lawsuit for broadcasting false statements about the plaintiff company's voting machines that Fox News settled for $787.5 million and required Fox News to acknowledge that the broadcast statements were false.